gRoussac/multi-sig/README.md

 ## Step 5: Add associated keys to the primary account

 To add an associated key to the primary account, use the `add_account.wasm` provided.
-The example below starts by adding the following account as an associated key: `account-hash-e2d00525cac31ae2756fb155f289d276c6945b6914923fe275de0cb127bffee7`.
+This example adds two keys (`account-hash-e2d0...`, `account-hash-04a9...`) with weight 1 to the primary account (`account-hash-d89c...`).

 ### FOR EXAMPLE ONLY, PLEASE UPDATE PRIOR TO EXECUTING